temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

    A Web page automatically opens for authentication.
        $ tcld login

-2. Navigate to the Namespace list page from the left-side vertical navigation.

 To view Namespace information from the command line instead of the Web, use the `tcld` CLI utility.